|Vickie Del Bello||Director, Employee Relations and Benefits||

 Full-time employees receive paid sick leave at a rate of eight(8) hours per month.
 Twenty four (24) hours per year of your sick leave may be used for personal business.

 **Note to 12-month employees - No vacation time should be scheduled from August 4th through September 1st due to the college's fall registration guidelines.
-Any campus employee with a vacation scheduling conflict should discuss it with the appropriate campus Vice President of Student Services.
-District employees with a similar conflict should appeal to their Vice Chancellor.
+Any campus employee with a vacation scheduling conflict should discuss it with their leader.